katelynsalvatori/study-guide/README.md

 # Study Guide
-This is a simple command line application for creating "flashcard"-like study guides.
+This is a simple command line CRUD application for creating "flashcard"-like study guides.
 A user can have multiple study guides, a study guide can have multiple questions, and a question can have multiple answers.

 To set up the database run:
 ```